ofekhta1/Face-Server/README.md

 # On Windows, use: set FLASK_ENV=development
 # On macOS and Linux, use: export FLASK_ENV=development

-flask run
+python3 app.py
 ```
-Visit `http://localhost:5000` in your web browser to access the application.
+Visit `http://localhost:5057` in your web browser to access the application.